garrettjwilke/ep_133_sysex_thingy/README.md

 you can send each individual one in order, or you can just send the single `send_kick.syx` file. the `send_kick.syx` file contains every command to transfer a wav file into one single file.

-to send a `.syx` file to the EP-133, you will need [SendMIDI](https://github.com/gbevin/SendMIDI). there are actually several different applications to send `.syx` files, but this one uses the terminal and is simple to use:
+to send a `.syx` file to the EP-133, you will need [SendMIDI](https://github.com/gbevin/SendMIDI).

 WARNING: this will overwrite sounds 1, 2, 3, 4!
 ### WARNING 2: use at your own risk. i take no responsibility for any damage done to your device